 Correctional Consultant: This is a unique and very important position designed to recognize the experience and expertise of former inmates who have an interest in helping inmates who are still incarcerated.
 Many volunteers who visit prisons are unaware of various codes, symbols, and other aspects of prison life.
 Troth members who are familiar with the prison system can advise how best to approach inmates and how to interpret symbols and codes, etc. A Correctional Consultant may also serve in other positions when qualified under current policies of The Troth.

 Troth Mail Handler: Many facilities do not allow for a person who visits the site also to engage in contact via written correspondence.
-While The Troth currently has at least one volunteer answering inmate letters, we may need additional volunteers to help answer increased mail flow as this program grows.
+While The Troth currently has a few volunteers answering inmate letters, we may need additional volunteers to help answer increased mail flow as this program grows.
 Mail Handlers must be familiar with the rules of the prison wherein their inmate contacts reside and must be able to transmit The Troth's messages in a consistent and reliable manner.

 Requirements and Training